 The UK is one of the most high-priced destinations in the world so be prepared to drop some cash.
 Simple affairs such as a lunch, a trip to the coffee shop, or even a short taxi ride could set you back by a few thousand Rupees, so try and get as good a deal on your Pounds as possible.

 The UK is one of the most high-priced destinations in the world so be prepared to drop some cash.
 Simple affairs such as a lunch, a trip to the coffee shop, or even a short taxi ride could set you back by a few thousand Rupees, so try and get as good a deal on your Pounds as possible.
 Change your money well in advance in India so as to get the best rates available.
-Also carry a mix of travellers cheques, travel cards and cash for a safer experience.
+Also carry a mix of travellers cheques, forex cards and cash for a safer experience.